awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

 The following throttling quotas are aggregated per AWS account, *across all Amazon MQ APIs* to maintain service bandwidth\.
 For more information about Amazon MQ APIs, see the *[Amazon MQ REST API Reference](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/)*\.

 **Important**
-These quotas don't apply to ActiveMQ or RabbitMQ broker messaging APIs\.
+These quotas don't apply to Amazon MQ for ActiveMQ or Amazon MQ for RabbitMQ broker messaging APIs\.
 For example, Amazon MQ doesn't throttle the sending or receiving of messages\.

 | API burst limit | API rate limit |